Table of Contents

 CERSAI Charges on Home Loan

-‘Memorandum of Deposit of the Deed Fee’ is what the CERSAI charges on home loans are referred to.
-One important thing to be kept in mind is that this sum has to be paid to CERSAI whether a bank approves or rejects your loan enquiries.
-The CERSAI charge depends on various factors such as the size of the property, age of property etc.
+‘Memorandum of Deposit of the Deed Fee’ refers to the CERSAI charges on home loans.
+One important thing to remember is that this sum must be paid to CERSAI, whether a bank approves or rejects your loan enquiries.
+The CERSAI charge depends on various factors such as the size of the property, age of the property, etc.

 What is a CERSAI Search?

-CERSAI search report is accessible to all to provide a corruption and fraudulent free registration system.
-CERSAI registry platform can be accessed by any bank, financial institution or individual – but a certain amount has to be paid.
-By doing so, the lender can obtain information about the property to ensure that it has no previous collateral that may have been created by different lenders in the past.
+The CERSAI search report is accessible to all to provide a corruption and fraud-free registration system.
+The CERSAI registry platform can be accessed by any bank, financial institution or individual, but a certain amount has to be paid.
+By doing so, the lender can obtain information about the property to ensure that it has no previous collateral that different lenders may have created in the past.
 Usually, this is done before the loan to the borrower is approved.
-It is important for potential home/property buyers to verify that theproperty you are interested in purchasing does not have any responsibilities or loans that may be created by other lenders or previous owners.
+Potential home/property buyers need to verify that the property they are interested in purchasing does not have any responsibilities or loans that other lenders or previous owners may create.

-‘Registration of Charges’ is a process that compulsorily happens when – a loan is given out by any bank to an individual for a pledged security against a property.
+‘Registration of Charges’ is a process that compulsorily happens when a bank gives a loan to an individual for a pledged security against a property.
 The information about the transaction has to be given to the CERSAI database.
 It acts as a public database for the encumbrance of the property and its registration charges.

 The banks are to send out this data within 30 days of the above-said transaction.
 If the bank fails to do so, monetary penalties are then charged to the bank.